 - Collaborative Law – Collaborative law is a step above mediation in terms of formality and third-party involvement, but it is still a far cry from going to court, and you and your spouse or partner retain control over the outcome.
 Collaborative law involves each parent and their respective attorneys working with outside experts (such as social workers and psychologists) to gain a more comprehensive understanding of the issues that need to be resolved.
 With this additional insight, the parents can take a more nuanced approach to resolve their differences in the best interests of their children.

 Would you like more information about Illinois’s “best interests” factors or the options that are available for establishing mutually-agreeable parenting?
 If so, we encourage you to contact us for a free initial consultation.
-To speak with Gurnee, IL child custody attorney Deanna J. Bowen in confidence, give us a call at 847-623-4002 or request an appointment online today.
+To speak with Gurnee, IL child custody lawyer Deanna J. Bowen in confidence, give us a call at 847-623-4002 or request an appointment online today.